voidwell/Voidwell.com/README.md

 * [Voidwell.UserManagement](https://github.com/Lampjaw/Voidwell.UserManagement)
   * Manages user data and authentication.

+Note: As of writing this, some repositories may still be private and return a 404.

 #### Setup
 To get the application up and running you may want to use the docker-compose.yml file in this repository.
 Just make sure to fill in the required fields.